vedph/mqdq_mqutil/Readme.md

 ## Importing

-**NOTE**: this is just a plan, development will follow.
+**NOTE**: this is just a plan; development will follow once it is fully defined.

-Importing requires that all the documents requiring partitioning have been partitioned.
-The others instead can be manually copied in the import directory as they are.
+Before importing, ensure that all the documents requiring partitioning have been partitioned.
+The other documents instead can be manually copied in the import directory as they are.

 The general procedure for importing could be as follows: